DovetailSoftware/sdk-docs/docfx_project/articles/fcsdk-data-access.md

 When a row is deleted, all relations that point to that record (rows in other tables including MTM tables) will be NULL'd out (or the MTM row deleted in the case of MTM relationships).
 Nothing will point to that record any longer.
 If the related rows have mandatory relations, they will be pointed to the mandatory (-2) row.

-WARNING: Deleting records may leave your Clarify™ data in an inconsistent state and could cause other clients to fail when operating against the same database.
+WARNING: Deleting records may leave your Clarify&trade; data in an inconsistent state and could cause other clients to fail when operating against the same database.
 Deleting data can leave required relationships unfulfilled, among other problems.
 For mass deletions/purges, please use a special Purge/Archive tool.

 NOTE: If Delete is called on a row that was just created as a result of the AddNew method, the row will become invalidated and will not be inserted or deleted.
 The row will no longer be valid and cannot be manipulated further.
 See above warning about deleting rows for for more information.